-Service description Service Description Service name Unique service identifier.
+Service Description Service name Unique service identifier.
 If a service name is defined in the rules-deploy.xml file, it is displayed for the service in the embedded mode only.
-Otherwise, the service name is generated from the path as "{deployment_configuration_name}/{project_name}".
+Otherwise, the service name is generated from the path as " {deployment_configuration_name}/{project_name}".
 Service URL URL path for the service.
-It is absolute for the console start and relative to the context root for the ${\tt ws.war}$ case.
+It is absolute for the console start and relative to the context root for the ws.war case.
 Service class Interface of the service to be used at the server and the client side.
 Version Number of the service version.
 Rules Module or a set of modules to be combined as a single rules module.
 Provide runtime context flag Identifier of whether the runtime context must be added to all rule methods.
 If it is set to true, the IRulesRuntimeContext argument must be added to each method in the service class.
-Support variations flag (optional) Identifier of whether the current service supports variations.
-For more information on variations, see Variations .